snaphat/ValuSoftUltimatePinball/README.md

 - Files needed
   - _GolfPausePatch.ps1
   - _BNKTools.ps1

-Fixes a crash when the game is paused in the 1024x768 table by adding missing pause graphics.
+Fixes a crash when the game is paused in the 1024x768 table by adding missing pause graphics to `GF_G1024.BNK`.

-# Saturn Pause Patch
+# Roller Coaster Pause Patch
 - Files needed
-  - _SaturnPausePatch.ps1
+  - _RCoasterPausePatch.ps1
   - _BNKTools.ps1

-Fixes a crash when the game is paused in the 1024x768 table by adding missing pause graphics.
+Fixes a crash when the game is paused in the 1024x768 table by adding missing pause graphics to `RC_G1024.BNK`.

-# Roller Coaster Pause Patch
+# Saturn Pause Patch
 - Files needed
-  - _GolfPausePatch.ps1
+  - _SaturnPausePatch.ps1
   - _BNKTools.ps1

-Fixes a crash when the game is paused in the 1024x768 table by adding missing pause graphics.
+Fixes a crash when the game is paused in the 1024x768 table by adding missing pause graphics to `SA_G1024.BNK`.

 # Zodiac Pause Patch
 - Files needed
   - _ZodiacPausePatch.ps1
   - _BNKTools.ps1

-Fixes a crash when the game is paused in the 1024x768 table by adding missing pause graphics.
+Fixes a crash when the game is paused in the 1024x768 table by adding missing pause graphics to `ZO_G1024.BNK`.